-| | How the VAT Return calculates |
+| | How VAT Return boxes calculate |

-| Description | If your business is VAT registered, you must submit a VAT Return to Revenue Online Services (ROS) every two months.
-Sage Accounting automatically calculates the VAT amount due depending on your VAT scheme which rate you apply to your transactions. |
+| Description | If your business is VAT registered in Ireland, you must submit a VAT Return to Revenue Online Service (ROS), usually every two months.
+Sage Accounting calculates your VAT Return using the VAT values recorded in your transactions.
+The values included depend on your VAT scheme and tax rates.
+If a transaction has no VAT, it doesn’t contribute to VAT totals. |

 | Resolution | ▼ Invoice basis If you calculate VAT on an invoice basis, the VAT Return calculates from the VAT element of your: - Invoices and credit notes